Vanraj123/FarmerSocialNetwork/README.md

 # FarmerSocialNetwork
-aware Farmer and connect them with Modern technologies
+Aware Farmer and connect them with Modern technologies